pattern-state/aetherwave-co/content/guides/ace-tools-setup.md

    - Export your wishlist from EDSY into the app for better tracking.
    - Share your loadouts and wishlists with other commanders to coordinate efforts.

-> *CMDR SLEEPY's Note*: This makes the mat hunt and trading process a lot less complex and much easier to understand, particularly if you're new to the whole thing, as I was very recently.
+> *CMDR Pattern State's Note*: This makes the mat hunt and trading process a lot less complex and much easier to understand, particularly if you're new to the whole thing, as I was very recently.

 ---